contentful/contentful.js/MIGRATION.md

 ### Client config
 The fields `resolveLinks` and `removeUnresolved` have been removed from the TS config interface for `createClient`.
-We still respect them for now, but you will see a warning in the console when using them.
-Instead, you should use one of the [chained clients](./README.md#chained-clients) to achieve the same result.
+Instead, you should use one of the [chained clients](README.md#chained-clients) to achieve the same result.
 We kept the defaults (linked entities are by default resolved, and, if unresolvable, represented as a Link object).
 If you want to get a response without resolved links, please use the client chain `withoutLinkResolution`.

 #### Example
 ```js